 Notes

-- You can use frozen peaches, just let thaw first.
+- You can use frozen peaches, just let them thaw first.

 - The glaze is totally optional, it is delicious without it.